mattrude/wp-theme-gus/readme.md

 ![Screenshot](https://github.com/mattrude/wp-theme-gus/raw/master/screenshot.png)

 Besure to read the [Install Guide](https://github.com/mattrude/wp-theme-gus/wiki/Installing) before downloading and installing Gus.
+For a more indepth look at the feature withing this theme, there is also a full [PHPDoc](http://phpdoc.mattrude.com/wp-theme-gus/) site available.

 Also, please see the avalable [Screen Shots](https://github.com/mattrude/wp-theme-gus/wiki/Screen-Shots) for the Gus theme.